rodneyrehm/dalek-api/README.md

   * how should we call these functions?
   * should they be officially registered as well?
 * how can Assertions be made available in the existing non-Assertion namespaces on top of Unit
+* how to integrate in DalekJS (or integrate DalekJS into this API, whatever)

 ## Solved Problems ##